skccmygit/ra-java-framework-common/README.en.md

 4. The Swagger Account Api will be available at `http://localhost:9101/api/com/account/swagger-ui/index.html`
    ![swager-account.png](docs/imgs/swagger-account.png)

+> [!NOTE]
+> For further details, please refer to the Postman collection located in the docs/postman folder.

 ## Running the Application with H2 Database

 1. Start the Common Service: